rossbrandon/rossbrandon.dev/content/posts/designing-data-systems-with-visibility.md

 On the services side, this gets significantly easier because we typically have much greater control over these systems -- locked down third parties are excluded from this example as they may require more effort.

-In each service that we want to track as part of our system's data journey, we ideally want to create the following APIs:
+In each service that we want to track as part of our system's data journey, we ideally want to create some form of the following APIs:

 - Total documents received per-tenant
   - Options to filter on: